markviews/VRGamepad/README.md

 def_right_1, def_right_2 can be set to:
 menu, grip, tackpad, trigger

-sound, debug can be set to:
+sound can be set to:
 true, false

+debug can be set to false, show(print button ids), buttons(disable virtual controller and print button ids)

 ## Build instructions:
 1. Download and extract source code